plotnik/bilingua-server/README.md

 ## Configuration

-The application reads configuration from `bi.properties` file located in the `bilingua` folder in your user home directory.
+The application reads configuration from `bi.properties` file located in the `Documents/pi/bilingua/` folder in your user home directory.

 ### Configuration File Location
 ```